ETS-ReactNative4/uber-eats-clone/README.md

 - Install packages with `yarn` or `npm install`.
   - If you have native iOS code run `npx pod-install`
+- Run `expo start` to start the application
 - Run `yarn start` to start the bundler.
 - Open the project in a React runtime to try it:
   - iOS: [Client iOS](https://itunes.apple.com/app/apple-store/id982107779)
   - Android: [Client Android](https://play.google.com/store/apps/details?id=host.exp.exponent&referrer=blankexample)
   - Web: Any web browser
+-

 ## Adding Native Code